Mad Wild

 "Mad Wild" is a song by all-female German pop band No Angels.
 It was written by Flo August, Andrew Tyler, Ásdís María Viðarsdóttir, and Sophie Alexandra Tweed-Simmons and recorded by the group for their sixth regular studio album 20 (2021), while production was helmed by Christian Geller.
 Supported by a remix version, the song was released as the album's third single on 6 August 2021, and reached number 67 on the German Download Chart.

 Background

-Recorded by No Angels for their sixth regular studio album 20 (2021), "Mad Wild," co-written by American-Canadian singer Sophie Simmons and Islandic singer Ásdís María Viðarsdóttir, is the only title that was chosen from a selection of around a dozen songs which their record company BMG had proposed for recording, being the favorite individual choice of every No Angels member.
+Recorded by No Angels for their sixth regular studio album 20 (2021), "Mad Wild," co-written by American-Canadian singer Sophie Simmons and Icelandic singer Ásdís María Viðarsdóttir, is the only title that was chosen from a selection of around a dozen songs which their record company BMG had proposed for recording, being the favorite individual choice of every No Angels member.
 A song about a toxic relationship that always ends in bed instead of being ended for the better, it is built upon a bouncing synth bass and a 1980s-style snare sample, blending elements of funk and pop with contemporary R&B sounds.
 Benaissa described "Mad Wild" as a "modern, powerful [...] feel good track."